-To prepare Test Administrators and Proctors for the IAR assessment, schedule a meeting with them prior to the administration to review their responsibilities.
+To prepare Test Administrators and Proctors for the ISA, schedule a meeting with them prior to the administration to review their responsibilities.
 This meeting should include but is not limited to the following tasks:

-- Discuss training as specified in Section 3.3.1. - Discuss your school's security plan and emphasize the following: - Chain-of-custody requirements - Testing irregularities and security breaches - When to unlock test units in PearsonAccess^{next} - Policies on testing time - Active proctoring during testing (i.e., focusing full attention on students at all times to confirm that students are working independently) - Review IAR policies and procedures, as well as any state policies (refer to Appendix C), and emphasize the following: - Test Administrators must use timing boxes. - Test Administrators may post "Go On" and "Stop" signs as visual cues for students at the start of testing (a copy of the sign is available in the TAMs). - Test Administrators and Proctors shall NOT comment on any student work at any time. - Test Administrators and Proctors shall NOT help students in any way except to clarify the general instructions or provide directions as specified in the TAMs. - Clarify the types of questions from students Test Administrators can answer during testing. - Under no circumstances are students to be prompted to revise, edit, or complete any test questions during or after testing. - All test items and all student responses, including student work on scratch paper, in the IAR assessment are secure and may NOT be released, copied, or duplicated in any way, or kept at the school once testing is completed. - Review local policies for testing day, including but not limited to: - Procedures for breaks - Calculators - Mathematics tools - Procedures for students who finish early, including allowable materials for students after testing - Procedures for dismissing ill or disruptive students - Escalation protocol for technical issues on testing day
+- Discuss training as specified in Section 3.3.1. - Discuss your school's security plan and emphasize the following: - Chain-of-custody requirements - Testing irregularities and security breaches - E For computer-based testing, when to unlock test sections in PearsonAccess^{next} - Active proctoring during testing (i.e., focusing full attention on students at all times to confirm that students are working independently) - Review ISA policies and procedures, (refer to Appendix C), and emphasize the following: - Test Administrators may post "Go On" and "Stop" signs as visual cues for students at the start of testing (a copy of the sign is available in the TAM). - Test Administrators and Proctors shall NOT comment on any student work at any time. - Test Administrators and Proctors shall NOT help students in any way except to clarify the general instructions or provide directions as specified in the TAM. - Clarify the types of questions from students Test Administrators can answer during testing. - Under no circumstances are students to be prompted to revise, edit, or complete any test questions during or after testing. - All test items and all student responses, including student work on scratch paper, in the Illinois Science Assessment are secure and may NOT be released, copied, or duplicated in any way, or kept at the school once testing is completed. - Review local policies for testing day, including but not limited to: - Procedures for breaks - Calculators - Procedures for students who finish early, including allowable materials for students after testing - Procedures for dismissing ill or disruptive students - Escalation protocol for technical issues on testing day

-- Review accessibility features and accommodations that will be available in the IAR assessments. - Ensure that Test Administrators who will administer accessibility features or accommodations that require Test Administrator interaction (e.g., Human Reader/Human Signer) have specific training so that they know what is allowed during the assessment. - Provide Test Administrators and Proctors with his or her assigned group of students for testing. - Provide a copy of the testing schedule to Test Administrators and Proctors, and explain how it will be implemented for your school. - Explain that some mathematics units include a non-calculator and a calculator section and that testing time includes both sections. - Inform Test Administrators and Proctors of your school's procedures for make-up testing. - Review the security agreement and receive signed copies, if required (refer to Appendix C for state policy). - Ensure that PearsonAccess^{next} user accounts for Test Administrators have been created before testing and review tasks for PearsonAccess^{next} as needed.
-Refer to the PearsonAccess^{next} training module for task-based modules on how to start, monitor, and end test sessions. - Review common TestNav errors and how to resolve them.
+- Review accessibility features and accommodations that will be available in the ISA. - Ensure that Test Administrators who will administer accessibility features or accommodations that require Test Administrator interaction (e.g., Human Reader/Human Signer) have specific training so that they know what is allowed during the assessment. - Provide Test Administrators and Proctors with his or her assigned group of students for testing. - Provide a copy of the testing schedule to Test Administrators and Proctors, and explain how it will be implemented for your school. - Inform Test Administrators and Proctors of your school's procedures for make-up testing. - Review the security agreement and receive signed copies, if required (refer to Appendix C). - For computer-based testing: - Ensure that PearsonAccess^{next} user accounts for Test Administrators have been created before testing and review tasks for PearsonAccess^{next} as needed.
+Refer to the PearsonAccess^{next} training module for task-based modules on how to start, monitor, and end test sessions.

+Review common TestNav errors and how to resolve them.